Allegany County Democrats Support Teamsters Local 264

 The Allegany County Democratic Committee supports collective bargaining and stands in solidarity with the hard-working union employees as they strike for a better contract.

 Merchandise . . .
 We Have Merchandise . . .
-Show your support for the Allegany County Democratic Committee and Local Democratic Candidates with our Merchandise!
+Show your support for Democratic causes and the Allegany County Democratic Committee with our Merchandise!

-Click the link below to stock up on merchandise pictured here:
+Click on the individual photos below for a larger view, and then click on the ACDC Merchandise link below to stock up on merchandise pictured here:

 Allegany County Democrats Clean Up Roadside in Almond

 Dist.
 5 Legislative Candidate Ly Kesse Heads Up the Team

 ALMOND, NY — The Allegany County Democratic Committee has officially adopted a section of State Rt.
 21 in Almond, NY as part of the NYS Department of Transportation’s “Adopt-a-Highway” program.
 The first clean-up took place on Sat., August 21st.